fahmidsakib/iCare-Backend/Timesheet.md

     11:05 - 11:45: Working on the small CSS issue
     11:45 - 12:00: Working on the snackbar
-    12:00 - 01:00: Working on the fixing some logical calculation 01:00 - 01:xx: Working on the deploying the site
+    12:00 - 01:00: Working on the fixing some logical calculation 01:00 - 01:50: Working on the showing patientInfo to doctor 02:50 - 03:xx: Working on the showing patientInfo to doctor